hussalen/assignment_nine/README.md

 ```
 (if `dotnet ef` doesn't work, try `dotnet tool install --global dotnet-ef`)

 Don't forget to delete tables if needed when re-creating the migration.
-Use the following script:
+Use the following script (delimiter may either be ; or GO):

 ```sql
 USE YOUR_DATABASE_NAME